Orthodox Mennonites: Settlements

-The group originated in Ontario, where until today their main settlements are.
-It has also settled further west in Huron-Kinloss township in Bruce County, Ontario.
-In 2013 a family has settled in Renfrew County in Admaston Bromley Township near Douglas, Ontario, in the Ottawa Valley.
+The group originated in Ontario, where its main settlements are.
+Early centres were in Huron County.
+Adherents have also settled west of there, in Huron-Kinloss township in Bruce County, Ontario.
+In 2013 a family settled in Renfrew County, in the Admaston Bromley Township near Douglas, Ontario, in the Ottawa Valley.

 As of 2014 there were two settlements of Orthodox Mennonites near Hopkinsville, Kentucky, one in Cerulean and one in Fairview.
 There is also a settlement in Snyder County, Pennsylvania.

 In 2006 a group of 12 families, that split from the main body in the Walkerton area in southern Ontario, moved to Westbourne, Manitoba, where they settled on 1,000 hectares of farmland.
-Until 2011 the group grew to about 20 families.
+In 2011 the group held about 20 families.
 They are the only Horse and Buggy Mennonites in Manitoba.

-There is also a growing settlement of Orthodox Mennonites in the Desbarats and Bruce Mines area of Northern Ontario.
-This group migrated to the north from the Walkerton community and other Ontario communities around 2012.
+A growing settlement of Orthodox Mennonites is located in the Desbarats and Bruce Mines area of Northern Ontario.
+This group divided from the Walkerton community and other Ontario communities around 2012.
 This growing community runs several sawmills, a cedar planing mill, market gardens and an engineered truss factory.